 “After all, it seems that he is equipped to speak for the government.
 And poor Nick Clegg is not.”

 Neither, it seems, is poor Mr Cable.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.